rackerlabs/technical-blog/CONTRIBUTING.md

 a pleasant experience while maintaining a visual and consistent content standard, complete these steps before writing and submitting a blog entry for publishing.

+For ideas of topics to blog about, check out the end of this file!

 #### Preparing for your blog entry

 1. Fork this repo (https://github.com/rackerlabs/docs-developer-blog), then